searchisko/project-classifier-poc/analyses/lab/README.md

 into the [deployable service](https://github.com/searchisko/project-classifier-poc/blob/master/deployable/search_service).

 ### Scoring analyses
-* See the visualization of transformation of the scores for a selected category [here](https://github.com/searchisko/project-classifier-poc/tree/master/analyses/lab/cat_score_viewer.ipynb)
+* See the visualization of transformation of the scores for a selected category by ScoreTuner module [here](https://github.com/searchisko/project-classifier-poc/tree/master/analyses/lab/cat_score_viewer.ipynb)

 * See the overall evaluation of the final scoring of the Search Service